xudeng22/sc_sncn_ethercat_drive/module_ethercat_drive/doc/index.rst

               This will help solving internal dependency issues.

 2. Include the EtherCaT Drive Service header **ethercat_drive_service.h** in your app.
-3. Properly instanciate an **EtherCAT Drive Service**.
+3. Properly instantiate an **EtherCAT Drive Service**.
 For that, first you will have to fill up the Profiler configuration and provide channels/interfaces to the EtherCAT, Hall, Encoder, GPIO, Motor Control and Control Loop Services.

     .. code-block:: C